OrangeFox86/DreamcastControllerUsbPico/README.md

 # Maple Bus Implementation

+**Disclaimer:** I'm still working through this interface, so information here is not guaranteed to be 100% accurate.

 Maple Bus is the name of the bus used for the controller interface on the Dreamcast.

 ## Hardware Overview